Austin Asche: Northern Territory

-He was appointed as a Judge of the Supreme Court of the Northern Territory on 14 April 1986 and was appointed as Chief Justice on 17 August 1987 following the retirement of Kevin O'Leary.
+Asche was appointed a Judge of the Supreme Court of the Northern Territory on 14 April 1986 and was appointed Chief Justice on 17 August 1987 following the retirement of Kevin O'Leary.
 While Chief Justice he was Chair of the Northern Territory Parole Board and was President of the Northern Territory Division of the Red Cross Society and President of the Northern Territory Branch of the Scout Association.
 He was also Chancellor of Northern Territory University from 1989 - 1993.

 He resigned as Chief Justice on 26 February 1993 to take up appointment as Administrator of the Northern Territory on 1 March.
 While Administrator he was patron of numerous organisations including being the Northern Territory Chief Scout, an Honorary Colonel in NORFORCE, and a Deputy Prior of the Order of St. John.

-He retired in 1997 but is still the Chair of the Northern Territory Law Reform Committee.
-He is also an adjunct professor in Law and Emeritus Chancellor at the Charles Darwin University.
+Asche retired in 1997 and was later chair of the Northern Territory Law Reform Committee.
+He was also an adjunct professor in Law and Emeritus Chancellor at the Charles Darwin University.

 Honours and awards

-He was appointed a Knight of the Order of St. John in 1993 and made a Companion of the Order of Australia in 1994.
+Asche was appointed a Knight of the Order of St. John in 1993 and made a Companion of the Order of Australia in 1994.
 He was also awarded Honorary Doctorates from both Deakin University and Charles Darwin University.
 He was also made Honorary Freeman of the City of Darwin in 2007.